quackest/dancetools/README.md

 Feel free to use code from this plugin

 ## Changelog
+### Version 1.1.3
+- Added `god` command
+- Added `lights` command
+- Added new functionality to Item command:
+  	- You can now type the name of the item to spawn it instead of ID.
+Both ways work
+  	- Weight is now a parameter. <- Doesn't work properly, set it to 0 or leave it for normal weight.

+### Version 1.1.2
+- Reworked `enemy` command:
+  	- Can now use names to spawn enemies (Uses in-game names (Eyeless dog = Mouth Dog))
+	- All enemies should be available to be spawned in regardless of level
+	- Added outside enemies to the spawnable list
+- Fixed empty spaces counting as empty characters in the console
+- Console can now be opened in the main menu.
+Should be avaiable anywhere.
+- (WIP!!)
+External command implementation for plugin developers.
+	- Check `ExternalCommands` folder in the github repo
+- Removed chat commands (old way of spawning items/enemies through chat)
+- Enemies should actually actually now spawn in random vents (lol)
 ### Version 1.1.1
 - Added the option to change the default console key in the config file.
 - Fixed an issue with the enemy "onme" function to spawn an enemy correctly.